uds214125/Angular4-and-Node.js/README.md

 ### how to start angular4 server ?
    Go to current project folder
    Opern command prompt (cmd)
-         -cmd > ng serve or
+         * cmd > ng serve or
-         -cmd > ng serve -o or,
+         * cmd > ng serve -o or,
-         -cmd > ng serve --open
+         * cmd > ng serve --open
-         (for a dev server Navigate to http://localhost:4200/).
+           ** (for a dev server Navigate to http://localhost:4200/).
-   The app will automatically render output whenever change made in your any file of ng2 app.
+   * The app will automatically render output whenever change made in your any file of ng2 app.

 ### for component, class, service generation I have used
   * cmd> ng g c <componentname>   or ng generate component <componentname>